 Combine all the above ingredients, except the butter, into a small saucepan and whisk until well blended.

 Place the pan over medium heat and continue whisking until the mixture bubbles - about 5 minutes.
 Cook for another 30 seconds; remove it from the heat and stir in the vegan butter.
 Cover the yolk sauce to keep it warm and set it aside.

 For the Egg White:

 1/2 to 1 block of firm or extra-firm tofu

 1 teaspoon vegan butter

-Drain off the water from the tofu.
-Using a sharp knife, cut the block of tofu into 1/8-inch to 1/4-inch thick slabs, then cut corners away to make a round/oval shape.
-Using the tip of a spoon, cut out a hole in the center that measures about 1 1/2-inches in diameter.
+Use a Tofu Press, or clean kitchen towel to drain off the excess water from the tofu.
+Next, use a sharp knife to cut the block of tofu into 1/8-inch to 1/4-inch thick slabs, then using a Biscuit Cutter, cut the desired size of "fried egg," and the desired size hole for the "yolk center."
+OR cut away the corners to make a round/oval shape.
+Then, with a small cup (or spoon tip), cut a hole in the center that measures about 1 1/2 inches in diameter.

-Next, heat a non-stick skillet (preferably cast iron) over medium heat, then add the butter.
-When the butter has melted and is beginning to sizzle, fry the tofu until it's lightly browned and slightly crisp around the edges; about 2 to 3 minutes per side.
-Place the "egg white" onto a plate, then fill the hole with the "egg yolk mixture." **
+Melt the butter over medium heat in a non-stick skillet (preferably cast iron).
+Add the tofu cutouts and fry until lightly browned and crisp around the edges, about 2 to 3 minutes per side.
+Place the tofu on a plate, then fill the center with the "egg yolk mixture." **

-Season with a pinch of salt and some freshly ground pepper and enjoy!
+Season with freshly ground black pepper, and enjoy!

-If making the fried "egg" look like an egg isn't all that important to you - don't worry - looks aren't everything!
-Simply place the cooked tofu onto a plate and drizzle the "egg yolk" over the top.
+** If making your "fried egg" look like a fried egg isn't essential to you - don't worry - looks aren't everything!
+For example, you can skip cutting a hole in the tofu and instead fry the sliced tofu, place it onto a plate, and drizzle the "yolk" sauce over the top.
 It's delicious either way!